mpaulcbe/Intel-Unnati-Project-2025/README.md

-# 🐞 Bug Detection and Fixing - The HAWKS
+# 🐞 Bug Detection and Fixing - THE HAWKS

 **Intel® Unnati Industrial Training Project**
 **Institution:** Karunya Institute of Technology and Sciences